hoisie/web/tutorial.md

 For example, if you have a web app in `$HOME/app` being served from `myapp.com`, and there's a file `$HOME/app/static/image.jpg`, requesting `myapp.com/image.jpg` will serve the static file.
 A common practice is to have `static/images`, `static/stylesheets`, and `static/javascripts` that contain static files.

+Note that Web.go is looking for the `static` directory in both the directory where the web app is located and your current working directory.
 You can also change web.ServerConfig.StaticDir to specify a directory.

 ## Shared hosts